 - Superhero Packing Heat: The Ultimate and MCU versions of Falcon use guns.

 - Super Senses: The Falcon's mask gives him telescopic, night, and infrared vision.

-- Token Black: In-universe, he was added to the team because Gyrich insisted that the team should have more black members; he didn't actually want to join.
+- In-universe, he was added to the Avengers because Gyrich insisted that the team should have more black members; he didn't actually want to join.
 In fact, he had no idea he had been made an Avenger until Cap showed up to fetch him for his first mission.
 He wasn't too happy about all this, and made his feelings pretty clear on the matter.

 - The Worm Guy: His Ultimate Marvel version.